indra-ehep/KinFit_Skim/CBA_Skim/README.md

 4. **Init()** : Initialize the Tree branch addresses.
 5. **initCrossSections()** : Initialize the cross section values defined in [ScaleFactorFunction.h](interface/ScaleFactorFunction.h).
-6. **GetNumberofEvents()** : This method loops over all skim files corresponding for a given physics topology (e.g. TTbar) and obtains the total number events produced in NanoAOD.
+6. **GetNumberofEvents()** : This method loops over all skim files for a given physics topology (e.g. TTbar) and obtains the total number events produced in NanoAOD.
 7. **LoadLeptonSF()** : The lepton SF objects [MuonSF](interface/muSF_reader.h) and [ElectronSF](interface/eleSF_reader.h) are loaded in this step using

 ```mermaid